TheOdinProject/odin-bot-v2/README.md

 ## Setup

-First, navigate to the desired directory and `git clone` this repository.
+First, fork this repository, then `git clone` the repository.
 Then, `cd` into the folder and run `npm install` to install all dependencies.
 Once the repository has been cloned and the dependencies have been installed, you will need to create a `.env` file using `touch .env` or your editor's filesystem, and update it with your own Discord API key.
 A sample of this file can be found at `.env.sample`, including formatting for your key that will be used when you run the bot.
 You may skip to the [**Commands**](https://github.com/TheOdinProject/odin-bot-v2/blob/master/README.md#commands) section if you do not want to run your own instance of the Odin-Bot.

 ### Getting Your Discord API Key